hmarthinsen/coactor/README.md

 The actor statuses determine what the scheduler does.

 When the actor is running (status *running*), the following can cause control to pass back to the scheduler:

+- The actor is finished executing.
+The status becomes *done*.

+- The actor spawns a new actor.

 - The actor tries to receive a message.
   - If there is a message in the message queue, execution continues in the actor.